Feminist Manifesto: Historical and literary context

 Loy wrote Feminist Manifesto in 1914, while living in an expatriate community in Florence, Italy.
 The Great War was underway, and lasted from 1914 until 1918, resulting in a huge disruption in social and economic values.
 Women were required to enter the workforce as a substitution for the men who were away at war.
 As the war came to an end, Parliament voted in favor of the Representation of the People Act.
 This law made it possible for women in England to vote for the first time, although it contained stipulations concerning those who were able to maintain social standing.
 In response to the changing spheres, Loy wrote Feminist Manifesto.

 The manifesto begins with a direct call on women: The feminist movement as at present instituted is Inadequate.
 Women if you want to realize yourselves—you are on the eve of a devastating psychological upheaval—all your pet illusions must be unmasked—the lies of centuries have got to go—are you prepared for the Wrench—?
 There is no half-measure—NO scratching on the surface of the rubbish heap of tradition, will bring about Reform, the only method is Absolute Demolition.
 Cease to place your confidence in economic legislation, vice-crusades & uniform education—you are glossing over Reality.
 Professional & commercial careers are opening up for you—Is that all you want?

 Impact on feminism and manifestos

 Legacy in feminist theory

-Feminist manifestos like Valerie Solanas' SCUM Manifesto have borrowed some of the ideas employed in Feminist Manifesto, such as the argument that men have run the world disruptively and need to be stopped.
+Feminist manifestos like Valerie Solanas' SCUM Manifesto have borrowed some of the ideas employed in Feminist Manifesto, such as the critique of men's historical influence on societal structures and the call for significant change..